The Best Multiplayer Games for Android [December 2019]

 No matter what you’re looking for in a mobile title, there’s bound to be a game on this list that impresses you.
 Let’s dive into our favorite multiplayer games for Android!

-If you’re a resident of North America, you probably haven’t heard of Arena of Valor until recently.
-Though the game’s been out since 2015 in China as Kings of Glory, the game expanded to the United States at the end of 2017 on both iOS and Android, making it the first time English-speaking players have managed to play the game.
-Developed by Tencent Games, a division of Chinese conglomerate Tencent, the game’s mobile release began a massive push for the mobile MOBA title that will culminate in a launch on the Nintendo Switch sometime this year.
-Though it’s unclear how successful the game has been in the first few months of the year, there’s no better time to jump into one of the hottest worldwide MOBAs on your phone today.
+Though the game’s been out since 2015 in China as Kings of Glory, it wasn’t until the tail end of 2017 that Arena of Valor expanded to the United States on both iOS and Android, making it the first time English-speaking players have managed to play the game.
+Developed by Tencent Games, a division of Chinese conglomerate Tencent, the game’s mobile release began a massive push for the mobile MOBA title that will culminated in a launch on the Nintendo Switch in 2018.
+Since then, the game has garnered more than 10 million downloads on the Play Store, making it one of the most successful mobile MOBAs to date.

 Any fans of Riot Games and League of Legends will immediately recognize a lot of what made Arena of Valor the international hit it is today.
 Riot Games is owned by Tencent just like Tencent Games, which has allowed the two to share assets and gameplay modes, making for the closest game to League of Legends on mobile yet.
 In a world where PC games are being ported to mobile devices at increasing rates (more on that later in this article), the fact that Arena of Valor takes what makes League so successful and translates that to a mobile-friendly game that still feels just as fun to play as the original is a miracle.
 With the click of a mouse replaced with a virtual joystick, it may not be exactly what MOBA diehards are looking for, but it’s still worth trying out on your own time.